Dr Raphael Bar, BR Consulting, formerly with Teva, Israel

 Session 1: Introduction to Pharmacopoeial Testing

-Structure, General Methods and challenges of EP and USP and their enforcement
+Structure, General Methods and Challenges of Ph.
+Eur.

 - The USP approach: Single Testing